JohnArochaDev/password-manager/NEXTSTEPS.md

-ADD THE ABILITY TO SEE PASSWORDS ON LOGIN, REGISTER, AND CARDS, FIX BUG WHERE WHEN IT UPDATES IT DOESNT SHOW AFTER CLOSE, DO THE SEARCH BAR FUNCTIONALITY, AFTER SEARCH LOOK INTO OPENAPI!!!
+ADD ENV, ADD THE ABILITY TO SEE PASSWORDS ON LOGIN, REGISTER, AND CARDS, FIX BUG WHERE WHEN IT UPDATES IT DOESNT SHOW AFTER CLOSE, DO THE SEARCH BAR FUNCTIONALITY, AFTER SEARCH LOOK INTO OPENAPI!!!

 -1.
 MAKE SURE A USER CANT DELETE OTHER ACCOUNTS IF IT HAS THE LOGIN INFORMATION